FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_advanced_routing/c_st_route_step_transformations/t_st_PGP_decryption.md

 ## Post transformation action

 The output file names will be the same as the input file names.
 To change the file names use a Rename transformation step.
-To configure a Rename transformation step, refer to <a href="../t_st_rename" class="MCXref xref">Rename</a>.
+To configure a Rename transformation step, refer to [Rename](../t_st_rename).